ColeAmparo/ColeAmparo.github.io/essays/smartQuestions.md

 ---
 layout: essay
 type: essay
-title: Smart Questions: A way to a Hacker’s heart (and brain)
+title: Smart Questions!
+A way to a Hacker’s heart (and brain)
 date: 2021-09-08
 labels:
   - Smart Questions